 While I am pleased to see Gutenberg forge ahead and introduced to a wider audience (in fact, this post is being composed in Gutenberg), I’m not yet ready to support my clients as they may unwittingly move from one editing experience to another.
 Oh, the change!
+Not yet familiar with Gutenberg?
+Here’s a great Gutenberg overview.

 If you’re also not yet ready to push your clients this direction, there is a way to ensure users are not presented with this invitation.